-First time admissions: The proportion of first-time admissions to treatment centres ranged between 65% (WC) and 86% (GT) across sites.
+First time admissions: The proportion of first-time admissions to treatment centres ranged between 69% (WC) and 90% (NR) across sites.
 First-time admissions now appear on average to make up about three quarters of admissions, and this indicates an increasing demand for services by persons who have not been in treatment before.
-Across all sites, alcohol, heroin, OTC/PRE, MA and cocaine were the substances that had the highest proportions of readmissions.
-For example, in the WC 55% (and 57% in GT) of persons treated for heroin dependence and 37% (17% in GT) of persons treated for methamphetamine dependence in the first half of 2020 had been in treatment previously.
+Across all sites, alcohol, heroin, OTC/PRE and MA were the substances that had the highest proportions of readmissions.
+For example, in the WC 60% (and 21% in GT) of persons were treated for heroin dependence and 31% of persons in the WC and NR were treated for methamphetamine dependence in the second half of 2020 had been in treatment previously.

 Referrals: Across most sites, the most common source of referral to specialist treatment centres was 'self/family/ friends'.
-This was followed by 'work/employer' in the EC and in the CR.
-The second common source of referral to specialist treatment centres across all sites was referrals from 'social services/welfare'; while in the EC it was 'school' referrals.
-A significant increase in referrals by 'self/family/friends' across all sites, except in the EC, was noticed during this reporting period (Table 1).
+This was followed by 'work/employer' in KZN; and 'social services/welfare' across all other sites A significant decrease in referrals by 'self/family/friends' in the CR was noticed during this reporting period.
+There was a significant decrease in referrals by 'school' across all sites, possibly due to closure of schools to observe Covid-19 restrictions during this reporting period.
+(Table 1).